-This post covers the GST payments dates for 2021 and provides a guide to the GST/HST credit program in Canada.
+This post covers the GST payment dates for 2023 and provides a guide to the GST/HST credit program in Canada.

-You’ll learn about the eligibility, how to apply, how much you can expect to receive and the other related provincial programs.
+You’ll learn about GST/HST eligibility, how to apply, how much you can expect to receive and the other related provincial programs.

 |Benefit Quarter||GST/HST Payment Dates|